eraybasar/pesdk-docs/_guides/ios/v6_5/features/camera.md

 In order to use our camera, you need to instantiate a `CameraViewController` and present it.
 You can configure the camera to fit your needs using the `CameraViewControllerOptions`.
 To do so, you need to pass a `Configuration` object to the `CameraViewControllers` initializer.
 If no configuration is passed, the default configuration is used.

-> __Warning__: When adding a camera to your app, don't forget to set the required `NSCameraUsageDescription` in the `info.plist` file of your app.
+> __Warning__: When adding a camera to your app, don't forget to set the required `NSCameraUsageDescription` in the `Info.plist` file of your app.
 This is forced by iOS and allows your app to access the devices camera.
 If you want to allow photo roll access, you need to set the `NSPhotoLibraryUsageDescription` as well.

 The options allow you to configure the available flash modes, a forced square crop, tap to focus, allowed flash modes and much more.
 Furthermore you may disable camera roll access or live filters.
 Presenting the default camera editor can be done using the following code: